servirtium/demo-dotnet-climate-tck/README.md

 ### Mac OS

-MacOS requires the mono GDI plus implentation installed to run the PlanetAPI tests, this can be installed via brew:
+MacOS requires the mono GDI plus implemtation installed to run the PlanetAPI tests, this can be installed via brew:

 `brew install mono-libgdiplus`

 ## Building and running tests

 ```
+dotnet restore
 dotnet build
 dotnet test
 ```